Fusion-io develops PCIe based NAND flash memory cards and related software that can be used to speed up MariaDB databases.

 ioDrive cards support software RAID and you can combine two or more physical cards into one logical drive.
 Through ioMemory SDK and its APIs, one can integrate and enable more thorough interworking between your own software and the cards - and cut latency.

-The key differentiator between a Fusion-io and a legacy SSD/HDD is following: Fusion-io card is connected directly on the system bus (PCIe), this enables high data transfer throughput (1.5 GB/s, 3.0 GB/s or 6GB/s) and fast direct memory access (DMA) method can be used to transfer data.
-ATA/SATA protocol stack is omitted and therefore latency is cut short.
+The key differentiator between a Fusion-io and a legacy SSD/HDD is the following: A Fusion-io card is connected directly on the system bus (PCIe), this enables high data transfer throughput (1.5 GB/s, 3.0 GB/s or 6GB/s) and the fast direct memory access (DMA) method can be used to transfer data.
+The ATA/SATA protocol stack is omitted and therefore latency is cut short.
 Fusion-io performance is dependent on server speed: the faster processors and the newer PCIe-bus version you have, the better is the ioDrive performance.
 Fusion-io memory is non-volatile, in other words, data remains on the card even when the server is powered off.

 - You can start by using ioDrive for database files that need heavy random access.

 - In some cases, Fusion-io devices allow for atomic writes, which allows the server to safely disable the doublewrite buffer.

 - Use ioDrive as a write-through read cache.
 This is possible on server level with Fusion-io directCache software or in VMware environments using ioTurbine software or the ioCache bundle product.
 Reads happen from ioDrive and all writes go directly to your SAN or disk.

 - Highly Available shared storage with ION.
 Have two different hosts, Fusion-io cards in them and share/replicate data with Fusion-io's ION software.

 - The luxurious Platinum setup: MariaDB Galera Cluster running on Fusion-io SLC cards on several hosts.